-The eviction process is something that most property owners hope to never experience with a renter.
+Evictions are one of the most challenging and costly situations a landlord can face, with the average eviction process in the U.S. costing up to $3,500 and taking several months to complete.
 It can be time-consuming, costly, and stressful.
 If you've never removed a resident from a property, you may not realize the true costs involved and how a bad renter can damage your bottom line.

 Property owners must understand the steps involved in evicting a tenant if you are a landlord.
 Several steps will include a cost, so knowing where those costs will come from is a good way to estimate the costs to a property owner when evicting a renter.